B.El.Ed. Natural Science PYQ

 (d) Rust formed on iron objects is basic in nature.

-2. (a) What happens to the blood when it passes through
+(a) What happens to the blood when it passes through the kidneys?

 (b) X is a chemical substance used in antacids and baking products.
 Dissolving X in water produces a gas with effervescence.